 Now, a better indication that your bearded dragon is at least 6 months old, is if they measure 14-15 inches.
 This is a more typical length for bearded dragons at this age.

 2. Does your bearded dragon weigh at least 200 grams?

 On the small side, bearded dragons at 6 months of age will tend to weigh at least 200 grams, give or take.

 However, a healthier and larger bearded dragon will probably weight more like 230-260 grams at this age.

-The weight and length criteria mentioned above are not concrete and there will naturally be bearded dragons that are these sizes well before 6 months or even much later.
+Please note that the weight and length criteria mentioned above are NOT concrete and there will naturally be bearded dragons that are these sizes well before 6 months or even much later.